daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 ### code.go

 Functions which deal with source code files.
-Source code is discovered within a given path and searched for functions and associated descriptions.
+Source code is discovered within a given path and searched for functions and associated requirement IDs.
 The external program Universal Ctags is used to scan for functions.

 #### REQ-TRAQ-SWL-6 Scan for source code